-The information below describes the cookies we use on the Wolfson Foundation website and what we use them for.
+The information below describes the cookies we use on the Prudence Trust website and what we use them for.
 Currently, we use a opt-in / opt-out consent method which means that we provide a cookie consent notice when arriving at the website with the option to amend your settings or accepting the default.

 If you are not happy with our consent method then you should either not use this site, update your settings or you should delete our cookies having visited the site, or you should browse the site using your browser’s anonymous usage setting (called “Incognito” in Chrome, “InPrivate” for Internet Explorer, “Private Browsing” in Firefox and Safari etc.)